Lena McLin

-Lena Mae McLin (née Johnson; September 5, 1928) is an American former music teacher, composer, author, and pastor.
-She is also known for her career as music teacher in the Chicago Public Schools system, most notably at Kenwood Academy.
+Lena Mae McLin (née Johnson; September 5, 1928 – October 3, 2023) was an American educator, composer, author, and pastor, who served as a music teacher in the Chicago Public Schools system at Kenwood Academy.

 Early life

-McLin was born in Atlanta, Georgia.
+Lena Mae Johnson was born in Atlanta, Georgia, on September 5, 1928.
 At the age of five she was sent to live with her uncle, Thomas A. Dorsey.
 She attended the Pilgrim Baptist Church as a child, where she was exposed to gospel music and served as an accompanist to her uncle's choir.

-McLin has a bachelor's degree in music, specializing in piano and violin, from Spelman College, and a graduate degree in music from the American Conservatory of Music.
+McLin had a bachelor's degree in music, specializing in piano and violin, from Spelman College, and a graduate degree in music from the American Conservatory of Music.

 Career

 Teaching

 McLin taught in Chicago at Hubbard High School, Harlan High School, and Kenwood Academy.
 At Kenwood she taught Mandy Patinkin, Deitra Farr, and Kim English.
-Her other students have included R. Kelly, Tammy McCann, Chaka Khan, Da Brat, Mark Rucker, Robert Sims, and Jennifer Hudson.
+Her other students included R. Kelly, Tammy McCann, Chaka Khan, Da Brat, Mark Rucker, Robert Sims, and Jennifer Hudson.
 She was called "the woman who launched a thousand careers" by art critic Howard Reich of the Chicago Tribune.

-R. Kelly has stated that it was McLin that convinced him to pursue a career in music over basketball, that he considers McLin his "second mother", and that she has remained an influence in his career continuously since his high-school days.
+R. Kelly stated that it was McLin that convinced him to pursue a career in music over basketball, that he considers McLin his "second mother", and that she has remained an influence in his career continuously since his high-school days.
 With her encouragement, R. Kelly wrote his first song, about poverty in Africa.

-Mclin officially retired from teaching high school in the mid-1990s but continued teaching voice lessons.
+McLin officially retired from teaching high school in the mid-1990s but continued teaching voice lessons.
 She taught for 36 years, all at Chicago area public schools.
 She has also given lectures at the Peabody Institute.

 McLin published the book Pulse: A History Of Music in 1977.
 She also has a library of choral works published by the Neil A. Kjos Music Company.